Q&A with Wolf Expert Rick McIntyre

 Q: What is it about wolves that you like?

 A: There’s so much.
-The first thing that comes to mind that like people and like dogs, each wolf has its own personality.
-So siblings in a litter that have same parents and similar genetics can have different personalities like two kids in a human family.
-Over the years I’ve seen so many personality types.
+The first thing that comes to mind is that, like people and dogs, each wolf has its own personality.
+So siblings in a litter that have the same parents and similar genetics can have different personalities, like two kids in a human family.
+Over the years, I’ve seen so many personality types.

 Q: Is there a standout wolf for you?

 A: The wolf I talk about most is Wolf 21.
-By any standard he was by far the toughest guy around, undefeated in battles, never lost a fight.
-I saw him on two occasions protect his family fighting six wolves by himself — and even then he won.
+By any standard, he was by far the toughest guy around, undefeated in battles, and never lost a fight.
+I saw him on two occasions protect his family by fighting six wolves by himself — and even then, he won.
 He was the Bruce Lee of wolves, the Ali of wolves.
-He had been raised by his adoptive father who taught him something: 21 witnessed his adoptive father defeat a much larger and stronger alpha male and then 21’s father let the guy go.
-The father certainly had the option to kill his opponent, but didn’t.
+He had been raised by his adoptive father, who taught him something: 21 witnessed his adoptive father defeat a much larger and stronger alpha male, and then 21’s father let the guy go.
+The father certainly had the option to kill his opponent but didn’t.
 He defeated him, beat him up, and let him go.

-21 followed that example the rest of his life.
-He would use the minimum amount of force to protect himself and his family or to prove a point, and when other guy was defeated or in a helpless position, then he would step away and the other guy would step away with tucked tail.
+21 followed that example for the rest of his life.
+He would use the minimum amount of force to protect himself and his family or to prove a point, and when the other guy was defeated or in a helpless position, he would step away, and the other guy would step away with a tucked tail.

-I knew 21 better than any animal ever and my impression was that he was never really impressed with himself or that he was the undefeated heavyweight champion.
-To him it was something he could do.
-He had no problem that his mate, 42, was the alpha female and the true leader of the pack.
+I knew 21 better than any animal, and my impression was that he was never really impressed with himself or that he was the undefeated heavyweight champion.
+To him, it was something he could do.
+He had no problem with his mate, 42, being the alpha female and the true leader of the pack.

-A story I love to say is that as tough as he was, there was one time all the members of pack were sleeping.
+A story I love to say is that as tough as he was, there was one time when all the members of the pack were sleeping.
 He got them up by howling because he wanted to go hunting to the east.
-After getting everyone excited, after a couple of hundred yards, he turns around and no one had followed him.
+After getting everyone excited, after a couple of hundred yards, he turned around, and no one had followed him.
 He goes back and goes to sleep again — and then gets them up and excited again and he goes east.
 Everyone ignores him the second time.
-He shrugs his shoulders and when the third nap session was over, 42 woke up and started howling, got everyone excited, and headed west and everyone followed her… with 21 being the last in line.
+He shrugs his shoulders, and when the third nap session was over, 42 woke up and started howling, got everyone excited, and headed west, and everyone followed her… with 21 being the last in line.

-Sometimes in life, this is maybe a guy thing, you see a professional athlete, a big strong guy that can take care of himself, and you’re impressed by that.
+Sometimes in life, this is maybe a guy thing; you see a professional athlete, a big, strong guy who can take care of himself, and you’re impressed by that.
 But once you get to know him, you’re more impressed that he truly has a gentle personality, that if he had to do something to deal with [an adversary], he would do the bare minimum and then let the guy off.
 That’s what 21 was like.

 It’s a lesson even an 8- or 10-year-old can understand.
 They don’t have to be a bully or a tough guy.
 If I’m speaking to high school- or college-age kids, I’ll tell them about 21.
 After going over how he was a big tough guy and invincible, I would go on to say he was very respectful of females.